soup-bowl/XperiaPlay-Tools/README.md

 The correct method for this device is to use **[Flashtool](https://github.com/Androxyde/Flashtool)**, older versions work more effectively with the Xperia PLAY.
 [See this Reddit Wiki](https://www.reddit.com/r/xperiaplay/wiki/index#wiki_flashtool) for the best information.

+To begin, open a terminal into the directory and run `./xtools`.

+To get a starter subset of files in the development version, run `./dev.sh`.
+This will grab a selection of R800i firmwares, apps and platform tools.

 ## 🤖 xdb (adb - Android Debugging Bridge)
 This provides interactions with the running firmware.
 Currently you can:
 * Root the device using zergRush (exploitable firmwares only - based upon [DooMLoRD implementation](https://forum.xda-developers.com/t/04-jan-rooting-unrooting-doomlords-easy-rooting-toolkit-v4-0-zergrush-exploit.1321582/)).